sheosi/packmak/README.md

 This program is VERY buggy (just look at the miriads of unwrap all around), that said, this won't break anything, this program will panic (a lot probably), but is expected to never crash, so undefined behaviour shouldn't be possible (thanks Rust).

 In other words, this program will shut down itself a lot, but I have certain faith that it won't ruin anything (not battle tested, so a backup is always desirable).

+Also the GUI can be improved, I know (specially for )